-‘Bold And The Beautiful’ Recap Wednesday, September 12: Emma Says No To Sex With Xander, Zoe Wants It
+‘Bold And The Beautiful’ Recap For Wednesday, September 12: Emma Says No To Sex With Xander, Zoe Wants It

 — Bold & The Beautiful (@BandB_CBS) September 12, 2018

-Zoe sees Emma coming out of the cabana and quickly puts the pieces of the puzzle together.
-She approaches Xander in the romantic setting of the cabana.
-She talks about their past and before long they kiss.
-According to Soap Central, Emma is blissfully unaware of her boyfriend making out with another woman as she reminisces about the good times that they have had.
+Zoe saw Emma coming out of the cabana and quickly put the pieces of the puzzle together.
+She approached Xander in the romantic setting of the cabana.
+She talked about their past and before long they kissed.
+According to Soap Central, Emma was blissfully unaware of her boyfriend making out with another woman as she reminisced about the good times that they have had.

 “As liberated as you think you are you’re still a daddy’s girl.” – Hope #BoldandBeautiful pic.twitter.com/qwexiFA4UG